 Yet, after his death, this will mysteriously disappeared.
 No one could locate it.

-With a personal estate valued at $100,000 and real estate valued at $250,000—which was extraordinarily abundant for that time–extended family members began to surface looking to make a claim on the estate.
-To protect their interests, Mrs. Mary J. Foster and daughter Florence Foster Jenkins requested that the court appoint an administrator to handle the estate.
+With a personal estate valued at $100,000 and real estate valued at $250,000—which was an extraordinarily high net worth for that time–,extended family members began to surface looking to make a claim on the estate.
+To protect their interests, Mrs. Mary J. Foster and daughter Florence Foster Jenkins requested that the court appoint an administrator to handle the estate and wealth.

 Family members contested the handling of the estate and the case was set to go to trial in September 1910.
 Then, in October 1910, a story in the Wilkes-Barre Times Leader about the case began:

 “Although it’s stealing and its return still remains a mystery, the will of Hon.
 Charles D. Foster, late of this city was admitted to probate today…”

 Mysteriously.
 The will was found!
 (Isn’t this is the wish of every genealogist who runs into a lost will situation…)